oracle-livelabs/adb/shared/adb-real-time-spm/intro/intro.md

 ## How it Works

-If an execution plan for a known SQL statement canges, real-time SPM compares the performance of the new plan with a previous execution plan (store in the automatic SQL tuning set).
+If an execution plan for a known SQL statement canges, real-time SPM compares the performance of the new plan with a previous execution plan (stored in the automatic SQL tuning set).
 A SQL plan baseline will be created for the plan that performs best.
-This prevents SQL performance regressions caused by plan changes.
+In this way, automatic SPM reduces the risk of experiencing SQL performance regressions caused by execution plan changes.

 ## Acknowledgements
 * **Author** - Nigel Bayliss, Dec 2024
-* **Last Updated By/Date** - Nigel Bayliss, Dec 2024
+* **Last Updated By/Date** - Nigel Bayliss, Jan 2025